zhullyb/monyhar/monyhar/docs/asan.md

 ASan's behavior can be changed by exporting the `ASAN_OPTIONS` env var.
 Some of the useful options are listed on this page, others can be obtained from running an ASanified binary with `ASAN_OPTIONS=help=1`.
-Note that Chromium sets its own defaults for some options, so the default behavior may be different from that observed in other projects.
+Note that Monyhar sets its own defaults for some options, so the default behavior may be different from that observed in other projects.
 See `base/debug/sanitizer_options.cc` for more details.

 ## NaCl support under ASan

-On Linux (and soon on macOS) you can build and run Chromium with NaCl under ASan.
+On Linux (and soon on macOS) you can build and run Monyhar with NaCl under ASan.
 Untrusted code (nexe) itself is not instrumented with ASan in this mode, but everything else is.